kevinvanhove/angular-structure-styleguide/README.md

 ```

 ## Structure of a component
-Readability and maintainability of a component are 2 of the drivers that lead to propositions in this section.
-Closely following John Papa's excellent angular style guide we now dive deeper and look at how we can structure the actual code layers inside a component.
+Readability and maintainability of a component are 2 of the drivers that lead to the propositions in this section.
+Closely following John Papa's excellent [angular style guide](https://github.com/johnpapa/angular-styleguide) we now dive deeper and look at how we can structure the different code layers that make up component.

+### overview
 ![Overview](https://raw.githubusercontent.com/kevinvanhove/angular-structure-styleguide/master/documentation/angular-component-structure.jpg)